Manaslu Circuit Trek - 14 Days

 Porter for Manaslu Larkya La Pass: Hiring a porter is optional but highly recommended for a more comfortable trekking experience.
 A porter can carry up to 20 kg and is shared between two trekkers.
 The porter service costs around USD 240 per person.

-Early birding for the Manaslu Circuit Trek benefits:
+Early Bird Benefits: Manaslu Circuit Trek

-• Discounted rates up to 10%
+• Save up to 10% with advance reservations

 • Book 6 to 12 months in advance and get 10 % off